django-cms/django-cms/docs/how_to/02-languages.rst

 If you used `django CMS quickstart <https://github.com/django-cms/django-cms-quickstart>`_ to start your project, you'll find that it's already set up for serving multilingual content.
 Our :ref:`installation guide <install-django-cms-tutorial>` also does the same.

-This guide specifically describes the steps required to enable multilingual support, in case you need to it manually.
+This guide specifically describes the steps required to enable multilingual support, in case you need to do it manually.

 .. _multilingual_urls: